 Interest rate risk relates to the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rate.
 The Group's interest rate risk arises primarily from bank borrowings that were committed on floating rate basis.
-The Group receives fixed interest income from investment in debt securities and loan receivables.

-The Group manages interest rate risk by monitoring its interest rate profile as set out in note 29.
+The Group manages interest rate risk by monitoring its interest rate profile as set out in note 30.